Armand-Dusart/customer-segmentation-python/README.md

-# customer-segmentation-python
-Customer segmentation with python (kmean, logReg)
+# Customer segmentation in python